denebeim/configvm/journal.md

 This will involve creating a cluster on proxmox, joining the supermicro to it, play with it, unjoin it, then do the install and the final join.

+Well...
+As soon as proxmox started to boot it said there was a firmware bug in the processor and it needed a firmware patch.
+Then it stopped booting, and now it won't boot at all anymore.
+I'm glad I made sure everything was off of it.
+So....  total failure at the moment, I'll try to get the machine back.

+## Investigating pxe boot provisioning machines all the way to configuration.

+Since I'm on the old game machine I can't really do any k8s or plex at the moment.
+Instead I'm going to play with images and investigate pixe booting with the machine catching it and configuring it the rest of the way with ansible.

 ToDo: here are the things I want to do.
 I'm putting them here to keep from getting distracted from them.
 1. zfs
 1. cloudflare